 - The bench testing fee must be a money order or cashier's check payable to the 'University of Pittsburgh'.
 No personal checks are accepted.

-- Applicants accepted for admission will pay a non-refundable tuition deposit at time of acceptance, which will be applied to the fall term.
+- Applicants accepted for admission will pay a non-refundable tuition deposit at time of acceptance.
+This will be applied towards the fall term tuition.

-- Accepted applicants must also pay a non-refundable fee prior to the provisional summer program that begins in early May.
+- Accepted applicants must also pay a non-refundable fee prior to the provisional summer program that begins in late April/early May.

 - All fees described herein are non-refundable.